Life

 2. Then your employer need to do Recruitment (Job Posting): prove no minimally qualified U.S. workers are available.

-2. Immigrant Petition (I-140) - once PERM is approved, file I-140.
-This secures your priority date (PD).
+2. Immigrant Petition (I-140) - once PERM is approved, file I-140 to USCIS.

 • 180 days after I-140 approval, you can extend H1B beyond six years and apply for H-4 EAD for your spouse.